tekknolagi/tekknolagi.github.com/_posts/2023-11-04-ninja-is-enough.md

 * [Siso](https://chromium.googlesource.com/infra/infra/+/refs/heads/main/go/src/infra/build/siso/),
   which is meant to be a drop-in Ninja replacement with remote execution

+Check out [Kati](https://github.com/google/kati), which is a Make implementation that generates Ninja.

 Check out [Build Systems à la Carte](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems.pdf) (PDF) if you are feeling adventurous.